-I think the situation in Northern Ireland, as I said 1 2 before, with so many small hospitals and such a massive workload coming through, getting people in the right 3 place at the right time obviously was difficult.
-4 5 was in the pre-Zoom era.
-Much easier now to do an MDT 15:17 using the technology we're speaking with now.
-6 7 there are lessons to be learned in terms of that.
-8 make sure it doesn't happen again, to have a quorate MDT with virtual input from oncology, radiation 9 oncology, histopathology and radiology would be the way 15:18 10 11 forward.

-12 Just a couple of questions about specialist 136 Q. surgery referrals, firstly in the cancer scenario.
-The 13 14 small renal mass or small kidney mass-type referrals with colleagues at Belfast seem to be somewhat patchy, 15 15:18 16 was my assessment.
+1 I think the situation in Northern Ireland, as I said 2 before, with so many small hospitals and such a massive 3 workload coming through, getting people in the right 4 place at the right time obviously was difficult.
+This 5 was in the pre-Zoom era.
+Much easier now to do an MDT 15:17 6 using the technology we're speaking with now.
+I think 7 there are lessons to be learned in terms of that.
+To 8 make sure it doesn't happen again, to have a quorate 9 MDT with virtual input from oncology, radiation 10 oncology, histopathology and radiology would be the way 15:18 11 forward.
+12 136 Q. Thank you.
+Just a couple of questions about specialist 13 surgery referrals, firstly in the cancer scenario.
+The 14 small renal mass or small kidney mass-type referrals 15 with colleagues at Belfast seem to be somewhat patchy, 15:18 16 was my assessment.
 I mean, is there a way around that, 17 in your view?
 If you were sitting around that table, 18 would you have done something differently?

-A. I mean, the case in point that I looked at actually was a small, very slow growing, relevantly benign renal mass.
-It didn't make any difference at all when it was referred.
-The scenario we have now with small renal masses is that partial nephrectomy can be done, especially robotically now.
-People like Ben Challacombe at Guy's are especially good at it and they can remove the small tumours with very low morbidity.
-It is becoming more and more important to refer patients to the people who have the skills to deal with them, and also the experience, to have a better system.
+19 Α. I mean, the case in point that I looked at actually was 20 a small, very slow growing, relevantly benign renal 15:18 21 mass.
+It didn't make any difference at all when it was 22 referred.
+The scenario we have now with small renal 23 masses is that partial nephrectomy can be done, 24 especially robotically now.
+People like Ben 25 Challacombe at Guy's are especially good at it and they 15:19 26 can remove the small tumours with very low morbidity.
+27 It is becoming more and more important to refer 28 patients to the people who have the skills to deal with 29 them, and also the experience, to have a better system.